bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 And to make it happen, the transaction that encodes the current state of the channel must be below some limit in terms of buys, so that it fits into the Bitcoin consensus rules or policy rules, propagation rules, and so on.
 It must be standard in other way.
 And this limits the number of outputs that such transaction might have.
-Therefore, it limits the number of so-called hanging HTLCs or in-flight HTLCs that the Lightning Channel can have at any one time.
+Therefore, it limits the number of so-called hanging HTLCs or in-flight HTLCs that the Lightning channel can have at any one time.
 And there is only, I'm not sure I remember the exact number, but on the order of 500 something or 400 something...

 ## The limit on in-flight payments

-Speaker 0: 00:36:03

-— 463?
-— 483.
-— 883?
-— 483 in-flight payments.
+ 483 in-flight payments.

 Speaker 3: 00:36:10

-— Is that really limited because of the standardness of transactions?
+Is that really limited because of the standardness of transactions?
-Because transactions are standard up to 100,000 Vbytes, So 483 outputs shouldn't be that large.
+Because transactions are standard up to 100,000 Vbytes.
+So 483 outputs shouldn't be that large.

 Speaker 0: 00:36:22